IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-requirements.md

 - **A provisioning system:** where you run the Edge Software Provisioner to build a bootable image of the experience kit.

 - **A target system:** where you install the bootable image to create an edge cluster.

+- **AWS EC2 instance:** Only required if you need security features enabled and you are completing the advanced installation.

 > **Note:** You must add the provisioning system's user account to `/etc/sudoers` for installation to succeed.